tuananh/sax-parser/README.md

   <img alt="need a logo, this is just sth i found on the web" src="logo.png" width="700">
 </p>

-🚨 ALPHA STATE: This is a very much work-in-progress now.

 ## What this is

 A very fast SAX parser for Node.js written in C++.
 Native module for performance reason.